-The City of Davis Fire Department is staffed by one fire chief*, two deputy chiefs*, one fire marshal/division chief,** one fire inspector, 35 shift personnel (two division chiefs*, 9 captains and 27 firefighters), and 2.40 support staff.*** The shift personnel are divided into three shifts, each shift working a 24 hour day.
+The City of Davis Fire Department is staffed by 36 shift personnel (9 captains and 27 firefighters).
+The shift personnel are divided into three shifts, with each shift working a 24 hour day.
 The department's facilities include three fire stations located in Central, West, and South Davis.

 Department apparatus consists of 3 engines, 1 rescue, 1 squad, 2 grass/wildland units, 1 water tender, 2 reserve engines, three command vehicles, two fire prevention staff vehicles, and two antique fire apparatus.

 The Fire Department has contractual agreements with the East Davis County Fire Protection District, the Springlake Fire Protection District, and the No Man's Land Fire Protection District for emergency response to these areas.
 The city and these three districts are divided into 7 emergency first-response areas.
 These areas provide a clearly defined territory for dispatching the nearest fire and EMS personnel and equipment to an emergency.